 Do you get outside as much as you’d like, either locally or on longer trips away from home?
 Who does?
-For many of us, work, home, and other responsibilities erect roadblocks to getting out as much as we’d like—and the ongoing pandemic has only made travel much more difficult and anxiety-provoking while making time outdoors feel ever more urgent and necessary.
+For many of us, work, home, and other responsibilities erect roadblocks to getting out as much as we’d like—even as spending time outdoors feels ever more urgent and necessary.
 This story shares 10 simple strategies to help you sate your appetite for getting outdoors, both on short outings near home and longer trips away from home.

 While my work as an outdoors writer and photographer for the past three decades—including the 10 years I spent as the Northwest Editor of Backpacker magazine and even longer running this blog—enables me to spend a lot of time outside every year, like most people, I serve many masters and balance many commitments.

 In fact, my professional need to get out frequently on trips—along with my desire to get out regularly on shorter, local hikes, runs, rides, and skis of anywhere from an hour to a day—has, over the years, taught me many tricks for accomplishing those objectives within the framework of a busy life as a working parent with a spouse who works.

 In many respects, most people reading this story face similar challenges and obstacles and I think you will find that these tips can help improve your life.
 Please share your thoughts on them, or your own tricks for getting out more, in the comments section at the bottom of this story.
 I try to respond to all comments.